adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.43 =
+* Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.4.2.
+* Updated the readme.txt to reflect that the plugin has been tested with up to v4.2.1 of the FBIA plugin.

 = 1.9.42 =
 * Updated the readme.txt to reflect that the plugin is tested and working with WordPress 5.4.1.